feriahmad/terraform-gcp-vm-instance/README.md

 The cost estimates are automatically generated and included in PR comments, making it easy to review the financial impact alongside the technical changes.

+#### Technical Note

+The GitHub Actions workflow is configured to use Infracost with the `--no-terraform-init` flag to prevent conflicts with the provider configuration.
+This is because Infracost normally creates a temporary Terraform configuration file that can conflict with the existing provider configuration in `main.tf`.
+By using this flag, we ensure that Infracost uses the plan JSON file directly without running Terraform init again.

 ### GitHub Secrets Required

 For the GitHub Actions workflow to function properly, you need to set up the following secrets in your GitHub repository: